Most of us have a crazy uncle.

 Although the car hauls asphalt on the track, it’s also completely street-legal.
 Killian simply removes the slicks and wheelie bars and Uncle Jed is road-ready.

-Check out the video above and let Killian tell you even more about his crazy Uncle Jed.
+Check out the video below and let Killian tell you even more about his crazy Uncle Jed.